submariner-io/submariner-website/src/content/quickstart/_index.en.md

 Submariner has a few requirements to get started:

 * At least two Kubernetes clusters, one of which is designated to serve as the central Broker that is accessible by all of your connected clusters; this can be one of your connected clusters, or a dedicated cluster.
 * Non-overlapping Pod and Service CIDRs between clusters.
 This is to prevent routing conflicts.
 For cases where addresses **do overlap**, [Globalnet](../architecture/globalnet) can be set up.
 * IP reachability between the gateway nodes.
 When connecting two clusters, at least one of the clusters should have a publicly routable
 IP address designated to the Gateway node.
 This is needed for creating the IPsec tunnel between the clusters.
 The default ports used by
 IPsec are 4500/UDP and 500/UDP.
 For clusters behind corporate firewalls that block the default ports, Submariner also supports NAT Traversal
 (NAT-T) with the option to set custom non-standard ports like 4501/UDP and 501/UDP.
-* Submariner uses port 4800/UDP to encapsulate traffic from the Worker nodes to the Gateway nodes and ensuring that Pod IP addresses are preserved.
-Ensure that firewall configuration allows 4800/UDP across all the Worker nodes.
+* Submariner uses UDP port 4800 to encapsulate Pod traffic from worker and master nodes to the Gateway nodes.
+This is required in order to preserve the source IP addresses of the Pods.
+Ensure that firewall configuration allows 4800/UDP across all nodes in the cluster in both directions.
 * Worker node IPs on all connected clusters must be outside of the Pod/Service CIDR ranges.

 An example of three clusters configured to use with Submariner (without Globalnet) would look like the following: